-Chinese kids who climb cliffside ladder home will get stairs
+Chinese kids who climb cliffside ladder to get stairs

 Beijing — Just to get home from school, they climb more than 2,500 feet toward the sky — on a ladder made of bamboo and secured to a sheer cliff face.